lvhoaa/MyPathFinder/README.md

 # MyPathFinder
 - Link: https://lvhoaa.github.io/MyPathFinder/

-Using BFS Algorithm to find possible path from one point to another
+MyPathFinder is a project using BFS algorithm to find possible path from one point to another.

 #### STEP 1: Enter begin node and finish node.
 Click Start Game!